sbanati/awesome_planner/README.md

 * https://dev.to/envoy_/150-badges-for-github-pnk#skills (for badges)
 * https://www.flaticon.com/free-icon/password_9177799 (for logo)
 * https://github.com/othneildrew/Best-README-Template (best readme template, given to me by the Grader from challenge 1!😊)
+* https://www.youtube.com/watch?v=cELVC0LMC5w&ab_channel=JavaGuides (used this guide to help me as I was stuck on localstorage for a little)